...

 Any area that is exposed to wet conditions should always have a radius cove installed.
 Particularly, an integrated cove leaves no seams for dirt to accumulate.
 Furthermore, it minimizes “lazy” mopping with a dirty mop head, leaving behind soil stains in the corners and potentially bad odors over time.

 Once the cove is complete, we remove the tape and confirm all edges are clean and neat.
-Then we solvent wipe the floor to eliminate any concerns for loose particles that could hinder and bonding of the upcoming decorative epoxy flooring system.
+Then we solvent wipe the floor to eliminate any concerns for loose particles that could hinder the bonding of the upcoming decorative epoxy flooring system.
 We proceed with our high solids epoxy primer and allow that to take tack up a bit, creating the perfect adhesion for the finished epoxy floor installation.

 Installation of Epoxy Flooring Using Flakes